gretchenziegler/codercise/README.md

 # codercise
-A collection of exercises for beginning coders
+A collection of exercises for beginning coders.